NCC in Costa Rica

 Sophomore, junior, or senior standing; GPA 3.0 preferred.

-Language Requirement: no Spanish required, however, two years of college-level Spanish is required for internship internship
+Language Requirement: no Spanish required, however, two years of college-level Spanish is required to be eligible to do an internship.

 Students earn 12 credits toward their degree.
 In addition, students are required to complete GLS 277 in the spring term prior to studying abroad in the fall.
 All grades earned abroad affect your North Central College GPA when transferred back.
 You cannot take courses pass/fail.